alchemy-fr/Phraseanet-Docs/en/User/Guide/Customize.rst

 .. _Customize-Initial-Question:

-The **Configuration** tab allows users to configure the question asked by default when login in to *Phraseanet Production* and *Classic* interfaces.
+The **Configuration** tab allows users to :

+* Choose to display documents (with or without optional query) or Publications
+* Choose its Collection order
+* Hide facets with only one result (experimental)

 .. image:: ../../images/Affichage-Preferences2.jpg
     :align: center